PeacefulWhale/Misc/C/Advent of Code 2021/Day 7/REAME.md

 Please forgive me Gods of coding, for I have failed you.

 Even though it runs near instantly (0.01s for both) I know that this is not nearly the most efficient method.
 I may come back to this later and implement a faster approach (for part A at least, as I know that a modified quick or merge sort is faster than this for finding the linear median)

+## **NOTE**

+I figured out a more efficient way to do this.
+As I stated earlier, part A can be solved with a median.
+Part B can be solved with a mean rounded up or down (it depends).

+Part A being the median is because the median has an equal number of elements on each side.
+Moving it to the left would everything less than it to loose a step it needs to take, and everything on the right to gain a step.
+The total steps needed to minimize this is the median itself.

+For why the mean (rounded in a pattern I can't identify) works, my best guess is the explanation for the geometric median, or how scaling shapes proportional to their distance to the median doesn't actually change the median?
+We might be able to imagine the dots as 2D points with their fuel cost and their distance from the mean?

+I might implement a mean and median solver later, currently I've got school work and mid terms soon ;_;